Who is a Maimonides Scholar?

 How can I learn more about the program?

-You can learn more by visiting our Overview Page or by reviewing our course offerings from 2018 and downloading our brochure here.
+You can learn more by visiting our Overview Page or by reviewing our course offerings from 2018.

 What kind of students become Maimonides Scholars?